 - PS Ritts Mix Plus-X – Customized Kodak Plus-X preset for a more natural appearance.

 - PS Ritts Mix Tech Pan – Kodak Technical Pan emulation tweaked for Ritts style use.

 - PS Ritts Mix Tri-X – Tri-X as well, of course.

 - PS Ritts Punch – A preset that endows a bit of surreal realism to your image.
 Brings out detail using Recovery and Fill Light and brings it back to Earth with a hit of Blacks adjustment.

 - PS Ritts Yellow Filter – A preset that adjusts White Balance to emulate a yellow filter being used.
 Not for every photo, but can drastically lighten many.

 As with all our presets, these are designed to be used in unison to create the desired effect.
-Also, be sure to try other black and white color mixes, such as the Curve presets from our own Cold Storage to open up a world of new B&W effects.
 After you get the effect about where you want it, adjust Exposure or Brightness to balance out your image.

 Hopefully some of you have discovered Herb Ritts today, while others have learned more.
 Maybe some of you will try to go out and create images in the style of Herb Ritts, both broadening your photographic technique and understanding how he thought when he had all those famous people in front of his lens.